substrate-system/progress-indicator/README.md

 ```

 ### Bundle
-If you are using a tool such as `vite`, you can just import, then use in
+If you are using a tool such as `vite`, just import, then use in
 your HTML.

 #### Include the full version